Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # To do next

-- Full cracking of the checksum system to cheat at minigames and unlock hidden features ;
+- Full cracking of the checksum system to cheat at minigames and unlock hidden features (done, but by brute force) ;
-- Or finding the bytes that unlocks additionnal features directly ;
+- Or finding the bytes that unlocks additionnal features directly (no need) ;
-- Finding a way to un-erase a picture properly ;
+- Finding a way to un-erase a picture properly (to do) ;
-- Finding a way of injecting picture in empty memory slots rather than in active ones.
+- Finding a way of injecting picture in empty memory slots rather than in active ones (to do).

 Here is some hexadecimal porn to end.
 Changing a byte randomly there is like walking on a mine field.